ifmeo-hamburg/seaocn/_sources/assignment/assignment-1-feedback.md

 For assignment 2:

 - At a minimum, for those of you working in python notebooks, use markdown text blocks between code cells with some explanation of the following sections.
 Include some comment to explain each function.

+- We did not teach about commenting and documenting your code in class, so the bar is low.
+Please see external resources, example [here](https://realpython.com/documenting-python-code/).

-Try to put multiply-used code into functions for reuse.
+- Try to put multiply-used code into functions for reuse.
+If you haven't used functions before, for assignment 2, please try to write at least one function.
+See examples [here (external)](https://www.programiz.com/python-programming/function).

 ## Report

 Reports were all generally good, though some suffered a bit from being a blend between scientific findings and code documentation.
-Also for this reason, you are recommended to submit your report separately as a `*.pdf` and not as your `*.ipynb`.
+Also for this reason, **for assignment 2** please submit your report separately as a `*.pdf` and not as your `*.ipynb`.

 Note that your report can and should be brief (concise), but should give a good overview of the work you carried out.
 It should not normally refer heavily to the individual coding elements (i.e., does not need to refer to functions used or variables loaded) but should instead focus on the content / what you found from the data.
 Several reports were a blend between scientific findings and code documentation.

 Please do proofread your report.
 Spelling mistakes detract from the quality of the work.